USDepartmentofLabor/ableist-language-detector/README.md

 **Why is this tool important?**

 Ableist language in job descriptions can cause people with disabilities to feel excluded from jobs that they are qualified for.
-This typically occurs when a description includes requirements that describe physical abilities or demands instead of the outcome of the task that must be accomplished.
+This typically occurs when a description references [*abilities*](https://www.onetonline.org/find/descriptor/browse/Abilities/) or enduring attributes of an individual that are unnecessary for the job or for which [accommodations](https://askjan.org/) can be proactively offered instead of focusing on developed [*skills*](https://www.onetonline.org/skills/) that can be acquired to succeed in the role.
 By identifying ableist language and suggesting alternatives, this tool will support more inclusive hiring practices.

 ## Installation